What is Mindfulness?

 To learn more about the MBSR 8-Week In-Person Program, click HERE.

-Program Instructor/Director: Karen Sothers, MEd, E-RYT, has been teaching MBSR at Scripps since 2004.
+MBSR Program Director/Teacher: Karen Sothers, MEd, E-RYT, has been directing and teaching MBSR since 2004.
 She has completed the MBSR teacher training taught by the UMASS Center for Mindfulness.
 Karen earned a Bachelor of Science in Life Sciences from Kansas State University and a Masters of Education in Health and Exercise Science from Vanderbilt University.
 She is an Experienced Registered Yoga Teacher (E-RYT).
-For more than 25 years, Karen has dedicated her life to teaching the art and science of mindful living.
-She blends the time-tested healing practices of meditation and yoga with the most current research in mindfulness, resiliency and compassion to inspire people to live more fully, and with greater ease and vitality.
+Karen taught the MBSR In-Person Program at the Scripps Center for Integrative Medicine from 2004 to 2020.
+With the onset of COVD in-person group restrictions in March 2020, Karen created a highly beneficial online version of MBSR that she has been leading for the past 3 years.
+For more than 30 years, Karen has dedicated her life to teaching the art and science of conscious living.
+She blends healing and transformative mind-body practices with the most current research in mindfulness, resiliency and compassion to inspire people to live more fully, and with greater ease and vitality.
+Karen is highly regarded for her down-to-earth teaching style and wise, compassionate presence that makes stress mastery, mindfulness and other mind-body practices accessible to everyone.

 For more information about the MBSR 8-Week Programs, you can email Karen by clicking HERE or call Karen at 858-481-2251.